scribe-security/gatekeeper-valint/README.md

    --set scribe.client_id=$SCRIBE_CLIENT_ID \
    --set scribe.client_secret=$SCRIBE_CLIENT_SECRET
   ```
-> Credentials will be stored as a secret named `scribe-cred-secret`.
+> Credentials will be stored as a secret named `valint-scribe-cred-secret`.

 ## OCI Evidence store
 Valint supports both storage and verification flows for `attestations` and `statement` objects using an OCI registry as an evidence store. <br />